RAMESHKUMARVERMAGITHUB/IPLPrediction/README.md

 # IPLPrediction
-Predicting results of IPL Match
+Predicting results of IPL Match using data collected from previous matches

+#Summary